Wednesday April 23, 2014

 Trip Activities & Sustainability: OA trips take place across the mid-Atlantic and New England states from Virginia to Vermont so you’ll get to explore a wonderful part of the eastern U.S. The online brochure describes the various trip activities that we offer.
 More detailed information on each type of trip is on the Frosh Trip Web site at www.princeton.edu/~oa/ft/.
 Read the descriptions and indicate on your application what type of trip you would prefer.
 Sustainability is an important goal for Princeton University and Outdoor Action, and sustainable practices are incorporated into all OA trips.

-Trip Dates & Arrival: This year the trips will run from Sunday, September 1 through Friday, September 6.
-You will need to arrive on campus on Saturday, August 31.
+Trip Dates & Arrival: This year the trips will run from Sunday, August 31 through Friday, September 5.
+You will need to arrive on campus on Saturday, August 30.
 Your residential college will host a lunch and activities for you and your family between 11:00 a.m. â€“ 4:00 p.m. with special meetings for freshmen beginning at 2:00 p.m. in your Residential College.
 Please consult the schedule at Pathway to Princeton (http://path.princeton.edu/).
-Check-in for Outdoor Action is in Dillon Gym at 4:30 p.m.
-You will be able to pick up your room key and move into your dorm room on Saturday, August 31.
-Housing check-in will be open from 8:00 a.m. â€“ 4:00 p.m. on Saturday for you to sign your housing contract and pick up your room key.
-(There may be a few rooms that will not be available due to summer housing or construction projects.
-We will have specific information on any rooms which may be affected in July.)
-At 4:30 p.m. you check in at Dillon Gym, meet your trip leaders and the other members of your group, and get any equipment you need.
+Check-in for Outdoor Action is in Dillon Gym at 5:00 p.m.
+You will be able to pick up your room key and move into your dorm room on Saturday, August 30.
+Housing check-in will be open from 8:00 a.m. â€“ 2:00 p.m. on Saturday for you to sign your housing contract and pick up your room key.
+At 5:00 p.m. you check in at Dillon Gym, meet your trip leaders and the other members of your group, and get any equipment you need.
 That evening will be spent getting to know your group and packing up for your departure on Sunday morning.

 Physical Condition: OA trips are fun and active.
 We offer trips at various physical activity levels so we can provide an experience that is comfortable for everyone.
 Most of our trips involve hiking, so to determine the level of physical activity for each trip we look at many factors including how flat or steep the trail is and how many miles a day of hiking.
 The Base Camp & Outdoor Adventure, Base Camp & Community Service, and Sustainable Farming trips stay in one place the entire week and are less strenuous.
 Your answers about your physical condition will help us place you on a trip that will be at the right level for you, and please indicate what level of trip you would be most comfortable with.